albertattard/spring-boot-camp/docs/05-amqp/05-register.md

       {% include custom/note.html details="Lines that were affected are prefixed with <code>/**/</code>.
 This should help you identify the effected lines." %}

       ```java
+      package demo.boot.event;

+      import lombok.AllArgsConstructor;

+      import java.time.LocalDate;
+      import java.util.Optional;

+      @AllArgsConstructor
+      public class EventRegistrationService {

+        private final EventRepository repository;
+        private final UuidGeneratorService uuidGeneratorService;

+        public Optional<RegistrationConfirmation> register( final RegistrationDetails registration ) {
+          return repository
+            .findById( registration.getEventId() )
+            .filter( event -> LocalDate.now().isBefore( event.getDate() ) )
+            .map( event -> {
+              final EventAttendeeEntity attendee = new EventAttendeeEntity();
+              attendee.setId( uuidGeneratorService.nextAttendeeId() );
+              attendee.setName( registration.getName() );
+              attendee.setFoodPreference( registration.getFoodPreference() );
+              attendee.setEvent( event );
+              event.addAttendee( attendee );
+      /**/    repository.save( event );
+              return attendee;
+            } )
+            .map( attendee -> new RegistrationConfirmation( attendee.getId() ) )
+            ;
+        }
+      }
       ```

+      Our service is finally complete.
+Run the test.

+      {% include custom/note.html details="We are only running the tests and not the integration tests.
+The integration will fail as we have not yet properly implemented the <a href='#repository'>repository</a> and annotated our newly created services." %}

+      ```bash
+      $ ./gradlew clean test

+      ...

+      BUILD SUCCESSFUL in 13s
+      5 actionable tasks: 5 executed
+      ```

+The service is for now complete.
+It retrieves the event from the repository and if an active event exists then it creates a new attendee.
+Finally, it returns the confirmation back to the caller, in our case the [controller](#controller).

 ## Repository